 Drawings that show the size of the shed to be sure it's in line with size requirements

-Current contractor's license
+Details of the contractor's license

-Two copies of the building plans
+Two sets of plans

 3. Submit your online application